This article was originally published in June 2018. It has been updated to reflect current information.

 Consider making your saving and investing automatic by having dollars drawn directly from your paycheck.
 Many employers offer automatic investing through a 401(k) or other retirement plan.

 As you track progress, make sure your budgeting methods are sustainable.
-Whether using a spreadsheet, pencil or online tool, you will want to settle on methodology that is comfortable.
-The only “right” system is one that suits your needs and feels right to you.
+Whether using a spreadsheet, pencil, or online tool, you will want to settle on methodology that is comfortable.
+The only “right” system is one that suits your needs and works for you.
 And when is the right time to start?
-Now—as it is never too early to set your financial path forward to a secure future.
+Now—it is never too early to set your financial path forward to a secure future.

 Find a financial professional to help you build your budget.